BuildTheEarth/docs/source/contributing.rst

 the name of a language branch is `lang-xx` where xx is the `Language code <https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>`_ as listed under the 639-1 column.

-Open the command terminal inside of your **bteguide** folder and run ``git checkout lang-xx`` if the language is already in the process of being translated the output will tell you taht you are now on the lang-xx branch.
+Open the command terminal inside of your **bteguide** folder and run ``git checkout lang-xx`` if the language is already in the process of being translated the output will tell you that you are now on the lang-xx branch.

 If your target language hasn't been started on yet, you can create the branch yourself by running: